Poincar\'e and logarithmic Sobolev constants for metastable Markov chains via capacitary inequalities: Functional inequalities

 This strategy can be generalized to the $\ell^p$ case and more generally to logarithmic Sobolev constants by introducing suitable Orlicz spaces.
-We provide Poincaré inequalities with respect to Orlicz-norms under suitable measure-capacity inequalities.
-For diffusion processes on $\R^d$ similar results are contained in~\cite[Chapter~8]{BGL14}. \begin{defn}[{Orlicz space~\cite[Section~1.3]{RR02}}] A function $\Phi\!: [0,\infty) \to [0, \infty]$ is a \emph{Young function} if it is convex, $\Phi(0) = \lim_{r \to 0} \Phi(r) = 0$ and $\lim_{r \to \infty} \Phi(r) = \infty$.
-Then, its \emph{Legendre-Fenchel dual} $\Psi\!: [0, \infty) \to [0, \infty]$ defined by
+In the sequel, we prove that Poincar\'e inequalities in Orlicz spaces are equivalent to certain measure-capacity inequalities.
+Similar results for diffusion processes on $\R^d$ can be found in \cite[Chapter~8]{BGL14}. \begin{defn}[{Orlicz space~\cite[Section~1.3]{RR02}}] A function $\Phi\!: [0,\infty) \to [0, \infty]$ is a \emph{Young function} if it is convex, $\Phi(0) = \lim_{r \to 0} \Phi(r) = 0$ and $\lim_{r \to \infty} \Phi(r) = \infty$.
+The \emph{Legendre-Fenchel dual} $\Psi\!: [0, \infty) \to [0, \infty]$ of a Young function $\Phi$ defined by

-is also a Young function (cf.~Lemma~\ref{lem:YoungFunctions}) and two functions with these properties are called \emph{Legendre-Fenchel} pair.
-For some $K > 0$ the Orlicz-norm for functions~$f\in \ell^1(\mu)$ is defined by
+is again a Young function (cf.~Lemma~\ref{lem:YoungFunctions}), and the pair $(\Phi, \Psi)$ is called \emph{Legendre-Fenchel} pair.
+For some $K > 0$ the Orlicz-norm of a function~$f \in \ell^1(\mu)$ is defined~by